symfony/symfony-docs/service_container/service_decoration.rst

             app.mailer:
                 class: AppBundle\Mailer

-            # this is going to replace the old app.mailer definition with the
+            # this replaces the old app.mailer definition with the new one, the
-            # new one, the old definition is lost
+            # old definition is lost
             app.mailer:
                 class AppBundle\DecoratingMailer